A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Cooking technology

-Divide the salted salmon into fillets, soak, pour over the sauce and bring to a boil.
+Divide the salted garbush into fillets, soak, pour in the sauce and bring to a boil.
 Sprinkle with herbs and serve with hot boiled potatoes.

 Sauce.
-Fry flour until slightly creamy.
-Gradually pouring in the broth, knead until a homogeneous mass is formed, put finely chopped onion, salt and cook for 20-25 minutes.
+Fry the flour until slightly creamy.
+Gradually pour in the broth, stir until a homogeneous mass is formed, add finely chopped onion, salt and cook for 20-25 minutes.

-5.1 Calculation of gross and net weight of raw materials
+5.1 Calculation of gross and net mass of raw materials

 Calculation of gross and net weight of fish:

-According to Table.
-4 Collection of recipes to obtain 125 g net of salmon fish, special cutting, carcass, fillet without skin and bones, 181 g gross is required, and for 600 g gross - X g net.
-We make a proportion:
+According to table.
+4 Collections of recipes to obtain 125 g net of garbush fish, special cuts, carcass, fillet without skin and bones, 181 g gross is required, and for 600 g gross – X g net.
+Let's make a proportion:

-Evaluation of the good quality of meat, its labeling, quality requirements, energy value.
+Assessment of the good quality of meat, its labeling, quality requirements, energy value.
 Storage conditions and shelf life of meat.
 Nutritional and culinary qualities of fish.
 Features of frying different types of fish.
-Technology of cooking fried fish.
+Technology for preparing fried fish.

-The importance of eggs in human nutrition, cooking dishes from eggs.
+The importance of eggs in human nutrition, preparation of egg dishes.
 Cold fish dishes and snacks, canned fish: quality requirements and storage.
-Seafood and their preparation.
-Preparation, release, quality requirements for poultry dishes.
+Seafood and its preparation.
+Cooking, serving, quality requirements for poached poultry dishes.

-The family of the most important commercial fish.
-Sturgeon family: Beluga, Kaluga, Russian sturgeon, stellate sturgeon, sterlet.
-Their difference from the salmon family.
-Carp and cod families.
+Family of the most important commercial fish.
+Sturgeon family: beluga, kaluga, Russian sturgeon, stellate sturgeon, sterlet.
+They differ from the salmon family.
+Families of carp and cod.
 Drying, salting, freezing, balyk products.
 Nutritional value of fish meat.

-Designing a calculated menu for the production program of a cafe and a pizzeria.
-Development of technical and technological maps for cooking, a list of necessary raw materials, a recipe, a description of the technological process, nutritional and energy value.
+Designing a billing menu for the production program of a cafe and pizzeria.
+Development of technical and technological maps for preparing dishes, a list of necessary raw materials, recipes, description of the technological process, nutritional and energy value.

-Microbial contamination of the surface of the fish, which is directly dependent on the quantity and quality of the microflora of the reservoir.
-The chemical composition of fish meat.
+Microbial contamination of the surface of fish, which is directly dependent on the quantity and quality of the microflora of the reservoir.
+Chemical composition of fish meat.
 Microflora of freshwater fish.
-Ambassador is a way of preserving fish.
-Features of canning fish with st
+Salting is a way to preserve fish.
+Features of canning fish with salt

 General characteristics of pickles, components of the dish.
-Technological process and scheme for the preparation of pickle.
+Technological process and scheme for preparing pickle.
 Calculation of the nutritional and energy value of Leningrad pickle.
-Technical and technological map for the dish "Rassolnik Leningrad".
+Technical and technological map for the dish "Rassolnik Leningradsky".

-The recipe for the preparation and calculation of raw materials for dishes of Russian cuisine: "beef jelly", "broth with meatballs", "fried fish with green butter, french fries", "glaze coffee".
-Organization of the workplace in the preparation of these dishes and labor protection requirements.
+Recipe for preparation and calculation of raw materials for Russian cuisine dishes: “beef jelly”, “broth with meatballs”, “fried fish with green oil, French fries”, “glace coffee”.
+Organization of the workplace when preparing these dishes and labor protection requirements.

-EDUCATIONAL COMMITTEE OF THE ADMINISTRATION OF THE MURMANSK REGION PROFESSIONAL LYCEUM № 6 Written examination work Profession: cook, confectioner (baker)
+EDUCATION COMMITTEE OF THE ADMINISTRATION OF THE MURMANSK REGION PROFESSIONAL LYCEUM No. 6 Written examination work Profession: cook, pastry chef (baker)

 The role of vegetables in human nutrition.
-Preparation of raw materials for the preparation of vegetable dishes of Russian folk cuisine.
-Primary and thermal processing, assortment development and preparation of vegetables.
+Preparation of raw materials for preparing vegetable dishes of Russian folk cuisine.
+Primary and heat processing, development of assortment and preparation of vegetables.
 Boiled, poached, fried, stewed and baked vegetable dishes.

 SOUPS.
-COTTAGE.
+STAGE.
 Pushtyyo shyd* (soup with beaten egg) This soup is also called “pushtem”, “gurshyd”, “kureg puzen shyd”.
-Prepare a broth from corned beef or fresh meat.
-Peeled potatoes cut into slices and put in a boiling broth, bring to readiness.
-Before the end of cooking, add the onion to the soup and beat ...
+Prepare broth from corned beef or fresh meat.
+Cut the peeled potatoes into slices and place in boiling broth, bring to readiness.
+Before the end of cooking, add onion and beat...

 Fish dishes at catering establishments are in demand and are sold in large quantities.
 Fish baking technology, assortment of dishes.
-Recipes for cooking dishes from baked fish.
-Safety engineering.
-Fish and diet food.
+Recipes for preparing baked fish dishes.
+Safety precautions.
+Fish and dietary nutrition.

 The role of fish dishes and rice side dishes in nutrition, their design, release, classification, heat treatment, basic quality requirements and shelf life.
-Peculiarities of the development of normative documentation for the custom-made dish "Fish in batter with a side dish of rice".
+Features of the development of regulatory documentation for the custom dish "Fish in batter with a side dish of rice."

-Mechanical processing of scaly fish and its cutting depending on the mass.
-Commodity characteristics of the main types of raw materials, sanitary and hygienic requirements for its storage.
+Mechanical processing of scaly fish and its cutting depending on weight.
+Commodity characteristics of the main types of raw materials, sanitary and hygienic requirements for their storage.
 Characteristics of equipment, inventory, utensils.
 Operation and labor protection.

 The study of the chemical composition of fish meat, characterized by the content of proteins, fats, carbohydrates, vitamins, minerals and water, as well as the presence of amino acids necessary for humans and their quantity.
 Energy and biological value of fish.